diegomlombardo/energy-entropy-coupling/README.md

 Traditional approaches to cognitive vulnerability often focus on molecular or pathological causes.
 Here, we take a different/complemetary perspective:

 Cognition: We don’t yet have one complete mathematical model that fully explains how the human brain works.
-How we model it often depends on what we think the brain actually does.
+How we model it often depends on what we think the brain actually does, and there is not unified theory for this.
 Making these models better is still an active and exciting area of research.

 Large-scale brain dynamics are constrained by energy balance and autonomic signals.